When one child suffers in Lorain County, we all suffer. When one individual succeeds in Lorain County, we all succeed.

 Together, we can provide for our most fragile residents, support those in need, and help build up those who have fallen into unforeseen hardship.
 We do it together.

-Sadly, the needs assessment in Lorain County paints demonstrates that we have to work together to help create opportunities for success for our friends and neighbors.
+Sadly, the needs assessment in Lorain County demonstrates that we have to work together to help create opportunities for success for our friends and neighbors.

 Why give to United Way of Greater Lorain County?